sabrinasaven/sabrinaplaystheharp/README.md

 Replace `audio/wedding-sample-placeholder.mp3` with your own track, and update the piece name / artist / arranger text next to it.
-This block (`.weddings__audio` in `index.html`) spans the full section width on desktop, and sits third on mobile (after the text, before the repertoire link).
+This block (`.weddings__audio` in `index.html`) spans the full section width on desktop, and sits fifth on mobile (after the repertoire link, before Enquire Now).
 4. Links — all set in one place
 Open `script.js` and edit the `LINKS` object at the top of the file:
 ```js